philgyford/hypermail-archive-textifier/README.md

 ## Caveats

-This has only been run on one archive ( https://lists.w3.org/Archives/Public/public-restrictedmedia/ ) and others, with different versions of Mailman might not work.
+This has only been run on one archive ( https://lists.w3.org/Archives/Public/public-restrictedmedia/ ) and others, with different versions of Hypermail might not work.
 For example, their HTML might different, breaking the scraping of the pages that this script does.